San Jose del Monte: History

 In the 1980s, thousands of informal settlers from Metro Manila were relocated to San Jose del Monte.
-Bulacan Governor Roberto Pagdanganan recalled in 1996 that the relocation did not ensure new livelihoods for its informal settlers, thus turning many squatters toward criminality; he noted that the town had the highest crime rate in the province according to police reports.
-In 1988, Eduardo Roquero was elected mayor of the municipality by a margin of 8 votes against his closest opponent, reelectionist Reynaldo Villano.
+Due to the large number of residents, Bulacan Governor Roberto Pagdanganan recalled in 1996 that the relocation did not ensure new livelihoods for its informal settlers, thus turning many squatters toward criminality; he noted that the town had the highest crime rate in the province according to police reports.

+In 1988, Eduardo Roquero was elected mayor of the municipality by a margin of eight (8) votes against his closest opponent, reelectionist Reynaldo Villano.